 Turn the stove to medium until the mixture begins to boil (about five minutes), then turn to medium low and let it simmer for about another ten minutes.
 Taste for sweetness and flavor – I added the very last teaspoon of maple syrup at the end for just a touch more sweetness and hint of maple flavor.
 If it’s too thick, extra juice from the citrus you used can be added.

 Let it cool down before using – it will thicken up a bit more as it does.
-Serve it over Deb’s Perfect Pancakes!
+Serve the fruit sauce over my Bubbie’s bubula (matzo meal pancake) – you’ll love it.
+I promise.

-I had some leftover compote which I ate about three days later and the flavor was even better!
-So this is definitely a recipe you can make ahead for a brunch or gathering of any sort.
+If you have any leftover compote (unlikely), the flavor just keeps improving.
+So this is a recipe you can make ahead for a brunch or gathering of any sort.

 Compote is an obvious fit for breakfast – on pancakes, waffles, french toast, or yogurt.
 Even a sidekick to scones or hearty toast.
 But don’t stop there – it will thicken up when you refrigerate it.
 Go ahead and spread it on a sandwich, or reheat it and serve it with some leftover pork or chicken.
 For dinner – think side dish to a pork tenderloin or roast chicken.
 Or the simplest dessert with just a dollop of whipped cream, ice cream, or yogurt on top.